 Nutrition is a guide to offering healthy meals and snacks in your program.

-Family Involvement provides you with some ideas on how to engage families in your program.
-Read about why this is important and how you can show families that you value their participation.
+Family Engagement provides you with some ideas on how to get families involved in your program and why this is important.

 Your local Child Care Resource and Referral (CCR&R) agency can help you find local resources and supports.
 CCR&Rs often provide training and technical assistance for child care providers.
 Find your local CCR&R with a zip code search on our CCR&R Search page.